Camden County College Data & Information Overview

 Student Loan Debt

-The student loan default rate at Camden County College is 15.1%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Camden County College is 11.9%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Location of Camden County College

 Contact details for Camden County College are given below.